+Description

-Description Impact Review of draft financial statements In our view, a significant number of the proposed adjustments would have been detected by management had a thorough review of the draft financial statements been undertaken prior to publication and presentation for audit.
+Review of draft financial statements

+In our view, a significant number of the proposed adjustments would have been detected by management had a thorough review of the draft financial statements been undertaken prior to publication and presentation for audit.
 We therefore recommend that sufficient time for a detailed review of the draft financial statements including completion/review of the CIPFA disclosure checklist be built into the timetable for the preparation of the 2020/21 financial statements.
-Lack of detailed review has led to increased time and cost in the audit process, for both management and the external auditor.